-Under optimal growing conditions, a good longer-maturing hybrid will almost always out-yield a good shorter-maturing hybrid.
+Under good growing conditions, a good longer maturing hybrid will almost always out yield a good shorter maturing hybrid.
 The stalks of full-season hybrids tend to be larger and stand better than those of earlier hybrids.
-The rule of thumb is to plant the latest-maturing hybrid available within the limitations of projected moisture availability, average length of growing season and crop sequence.
-Hybrid selection can then be narrowed to the group of hybrids meeting the maturity criteria.
+The rule of thumb is to plant the latest-maturing hybrid available within the limitations of projected moisture availability, average length of growing season, and crop sequence.
+Hybrid selection can then be narrowed to that group of hybrids meeting the maturity criteria.
 Choose a maturity class that will allow the hybrid to reach physiological maturity 7-14 days prior to the average first freeze date for the region.
+Under dryland production in West Texas, it is seldom wise to plant anything later than a medium maturity hybrid.

-In the Texas and Oklahoma Panhandles, western Kansas and eastern Colorado, the maturity class chosen should be based not only on the length of the growing season but planting date, soil water holding capacity, rainfall amount and distribution.
+The maturity class chosen should be based not only on the length of the growing season but planting date, soil water holding capacity, rainfall amount and distribution.
 Where water is the limiting factor in yield potential, consider a hybrid's drought tolerance rating, as well as choosing a shorter maturity class.
-Planting two or three hybrids with slightly different maturities is a good way to protect against shortterm, adverse environmental conditions greatly affecting the total yield of a given field.
+Planting two or three hybrids with slightly different maturities is a good way to protect against short term adverse environmental conditions greatly affecting the total yield of a given field.

 Seed companies vary in how many days they assign to the various maturity classes.
 Care should be taken in comparing the maturities of hybrids of different companies.
-Days to half bloom and physiological maturity will depend greatly on weather since maturation is driven by heat accumulation.
+Days to half bloom and physiological maturity will depend greatly on weather since maturation is driven by heat accumulation